 My biggest concerns were that the dogs might die during the trip.
 When you look on the internet there are a lot of stories about mistakes made -- dogs dehydrating, etc. Other concerns were the expense of getting them from A to B, the paperwork being in order (as I am hopeless with paperwork), knowing the order in which the treatments are given to the dogs...
 The list went on.

-Did anything surprise you about the pet moving process?
+Did anything surprise you about the pet travel process?

-What advice do you have for people who might be planning a move?
+What advice do you have for pet owners planning a move?

 If you are planning a move the preparation is stressful, and you really need to research what you need and in what order.
 My advice is that you use a relocating company so that you can focus on getting everything else in order.
 But find a good one and see whether or not you like the people you are going to use.